Animatron/player/doc/embedding.md

 <iframe src="http://clips.animatron.com/e4082aaa25f43de52bdb952d38ec0b96?w=550&h=450" width="550" height="450" frameborder="0"></iframe>
 ```

-Where `http://clips.animatron.com/e4082aaa25f43de52bdb952d38ec0b96` is the URL of your clip, and `?w=550&h=450` part is `w` (_width_) and `h` (_height_) parameters specified.
+`http://clips.animatron.com/e4082aaa25f43de52bdb952d38ec0b96` is the URL of your clip, and the `?w=550&h=450` part is the `w` (_width_) and `h` (_height_) parameters specified.

-Player may be configured both with passing additional parameters with this URL (their names are commonly short-named) or with adding corresponding HTML attributes to the `IFRAME` tag (their names start with `anm-` prefix).
-Below is the example on how to enable auto-play when Player was completely initialized and to disable _Play_ button, both ways:
+The Player may be configured both by passing additional parameters with this URL (they are commonly nicknamed) or by adding corresponding HTML attributes to the `IFRAME` tag (their names start with `anm-` prefix).
+Below is an example of how to enable auto-play when the Player is completely initialized and how to disable the _Play_ button both ways:

 With URL parameters: